Fisher Matrix Preloaded -- Fisher4Cast: Fisher4Cast and its Applications

 \section{Fisher4Cast and its Applications}

-\name{}~is written in Matlab\footnote{See http://www.mathworks.com.} following an object-oriented model and using standard software engineering standards for implementation and testing.
-The code is not specific to cosmology; Fisher matrices can be generated given any ${\bf X}({\boldsymbol \theta}).$ The Fisher derivatives $\partial {\bf X}/\partial \theta_\mathrm{A}$ are computed analytically (if they are known) or numerically, as in the case of growth, allowing the code to handle complex cases without analytical formulae for ${\bf X}$.
+\name{}~is written in Matlab\footnote{See http://www.mathworks.com.} following an object-oriented model and using general software engineering principles for implementation and testing.
+The code is not specific to cosmology; Fisher matrices can be generated given any ${\bf X}({\boldsymbol \theta}).$ The derivatives $\partial {\bf X}/\partial \theta_\mathrm{A}$ are computed analytically (if they are known) or numerically, as in the case of growth, allowing the code to handle complex cases without analytical formulae for ${\bf X}$.
+The numerical derivative method used is the complex-step algorithm \cite{complex_step} (as of the latest release), although a ordinary two-sided derivative is also coded as an option in the software.
 The code suite includes a Graphical User Interface (GUI), which is specific to the cosmological example we discussed above in Section~\ref{example}. \name{}~includes an automated \LaTeX{}~report generating feature described in detail in the Users' Manual\footnote{The Users' Manual is also bundled with the \name~code software available at \cite{cosmo_org}.} \cite{usersmanual}, which automatically creates a summary of relevant data, matrices and figures.

 \name{}~facilitates novel research and education in two different ways.
 Apart from being well-tested against existing Fisher Matrix results, it is general and modular.
 Because of this modular nature, a natural application of \name{}~is to visualisation.
 The code can easily be called repeatedly in large loops, enabling one to study large-scale properties of the Fisher Matrix for a wide range of surveys and cosmologies.
 We give examples of such studies in the following subsection.
 Secondly, \name{}~is coded for a general FLRW universe (the curved case has rarely been studied in the literature).
 We study the issues of curvature and growth in dark energy Fisher analysis in the last two subsections.